 Some instances when you might want to request verification of a particular debt include:

 Even if you have no reason to contest the validity of the debt, the FDCPA still allows you to request verification.
-This means that even if the debt is legitimately yours and is owed, you still have a right to request verification.
+So, even if the debt is legitimately yours and is owed, you still have the right to request verification.

-A collector's duty to verify a debt only kicks in if you send a specific, written request for verification.
+And a collector's duty to verify a debt only kicks in if you send a specific, written request for verification.

-Additionally, the verification period runs from first contact.
-For example, if a collector sends you a letter on January 1, and another one on January 20, your right to verify will still expire thirty days from your receipt of the January 1 letter.
+Additionally, the verification period runs from the first contact.
+For example, if a collector sends you a letter on January 1 and another one on January 20, your right to verify will still expire 30 days from your receipt of the January 1 letter.

 Once you request verification, assuming you did so within the verification period, the debt collector can take no action at all to collect until it provides you with verification of the debt.

-Sometimes, a collector will provide meaningful information, such as a loan or credit agreement, or a loan history, in response to a verification request.
+The law doesn't say exactly what information the debt collector must provide after you request verification of the debt.
+Sometimes, a collector will provide meaningful information, such as a loan or credit agreement, or a loan history, in response to a verification request, but not always.

-In rare cases, collectors will disappear after your request for verification if they are unable to provide verification information.
-Sometimes information provided in response to verification can be helpful in defending a debt collection lawsuit.
+In rare cases, collectors will disappear after your request for verification if they're unable to provide verifying information.
+Or sometimes the information provided in response to a verification request can be helpful in defending a debt collection lawsuit.